stengunn/110-fall2018/weekly_materials/week11/animationExercise.md

 ## Exercise Deliverables

-Upload the week11 folder, which should contain the name.gif and the rotoscope.mp4, to your igme110 folder on banjo.rit.edu.
-If you choose to work on this on your own rather than coming to class on Thursday, the URL for your finished animation must be submitted to the myCourses dropbox by the beginning of Thursday's class.
+Submit both animations to the myCourses dropbox.
 If you come to class on Thursday, it is due by 6pm on Saturday, November 11th.